Accidents and incidents involving the V-22 Osprey: November 2007

 An MV-22 Osprey of VMMT-204 caught on fire during a training mission and was forced to make an emergency landing at Camp Lejeune on 6 November 2007.
-The fire, which started in one of the engine nacelles, caused significant aircraft damage, but no injuries.
+The fire, which started in one of the engine nacelles, caused significant aircraft damage but no injuries.

 After an investigation, it was determined that a design flaw with the engine air particle separator (EAPS) caused it to jam in flight, causing a shock wave in the hydraulics system and subsequent leaks.
 Hydraulic fluid leaked into the IR suppressors and was the cause of the nacelle fires.
 As a result, all Block A V-22 aircraft were placed under flight restrictions until modification kits could be installed.
 No fielded Marine MV-22s were affected, as those Block B aircraft already incorporated the modification.

 2009

-An Air Force CV-22 suffered a Class A mishap with more than a $1 million in damage during FY 2009.
+An Air Force CV-22 suffered a Class A mishap with more than $1 million in damage during FY 2009.
 No details were released.